Dusty Perkins, Program Manager

 David uses satellite imagery to describe broad-scale patterns of vegetation response to climate.
 Before joining NCPN, he helped map the soils of Yellowstone, and worked as a research hydrologist for the Agricultural Research Service in Tucson, Arizona.

-Primary Responsibilities: Overseeing the design, development, implementation, and maintenance of the network's data management applications and processes.
+Primary Responsibilities: Design, development, implementation, and maintenance of the network's data management applications and processes.

 Aneth Wight, Cartographic Technician